 Over 40 events and activities have been held in Carrbridge, enabling hundreds of residents to share their views and get involved in helping to deliver the Carrbridge Capercaillie Conservation Strategy.
 Once Covid-19 restrictions ease, new events and activities will be available.

-Currently the Carrbridge Capercaillie Group are consulting the community on path improvements, as outlined in the Strategy.
-You can read the consultation booklet here
+Recently the Carrbridge Capercaillie Group have been consulting the community on path improvements, as outlined in the Strategy.
+To find out more, please click on the links below:

 Notes from Carrbridge Capercaillie Group meetings.
 The group are always open to new members.
 If you’d like to get involved please get in touch.